Not too late to apply for Denton PD's citizen police academy

 The class is a program aimed at giving residents a better understanding of what the department does.
 It’s free for all Denton residents.
 Each session runs from 6:30 to 8:30 p.m. every Monday, starting next week.

 People interested should reach out to Officer Shane Kizer.
 He can be reached at shane.kizer@cityofdenton.com or by calling 940-349-7241.
-He can also be reached by visiting the police department, located at 601 E. Hickory St.
+He can also be reached by visiting the police department at 601 E. Hickory St.